Bill Watch List / 2026 Session

 Pornography Related Bills:

-2/2/2026 Hearing 2/17 – Judiciary – Results Pending – Strengthens MD laws against child pornography by expanding bans on producing, possessing, and viewing sexual images of minors, whether or not it is permanently downloaded.
-(Companion to SB221) - HB693 – Distribution of Obscene Material to Minors – 2026
+2/2/2026 – Hearing 2/17 – Judiciary – Results Pending – Strengthens MD laws against child pornography by expanding bans on producing, possessing, and viewing sexual images of minors, whether or not it is permanently downloaded.
+(Companion to SB221) - HB1294 – Child Sexual Abuse Material and Artificial Intelligence Protections – 2026

-2/16/2026 Passed Senate Committee – Strengthens MD laws against child pornography by expanding bans on producing, possessing, and viewing sexual images of minors, whether or not it is permanently downloaded.
+4/8/2026 – Passed House and Senate – Strengthens MD laws against child pornography by expanding bans on producing, possessing, and viewing sexual images of minors, whether or not it is permanently downloaded.
 (Companion to HB670)

 Sexual Abuse Related Bills:

-1/29/2026 Hearing 2/24 – Judiciary Committee – 1:00 p.m. – Makes it illegal for school resource officers to engage in sexual contact or sexual acts with students enrolled in their assigned schools, and establishes misdemeanor penalties for violations.
+4/9/2026 – Passed House and Senate – Makes it illegal for school resource officers to engage in sexual contact or sexual acts with students enrolled in their assigned schools, and establishes misdemeanor penalties for violations.
 (Companion to SB81) - SB81 – Ban on Sexual Relationships Between School Resource Officers and Students (Companion to HB329) – 2026

-1/13/2026 Hearing 1/27 – Judicial Proceedings – Results Pending – Makes it illegal for school resource officers to engage in sexual contact or sexual acts with students enrolled in their assigned schools, and establishes misdemeanor penalties for violations.
+4/6/2026 – Passed House and Senate – Makes it illegal for school resource officers to engage in sexual contact or sexual acts with students enrolled in their assigned schools, and establishes misdemeanor penalties for violations.
 (Companion to HB329)

 OPPOSE: